-The Office of Purchasing is responsible for the purchase of all materials, supplies, services, construction, and equipment for all city departments and agencies, and is responsible for the centralized control and disposal of excess, obsolete, and salvageable materials and equipment.
-The office also oversees operation of the City's Central Mail Service, the Central Warehouse, and the Print Shop.
+The Office of Purchasing, a Division of the Department of Finance, is responsible for the purchase of all materials, supplies, services, construction, and equipment for all city departments and agencies, and is responsible for the centralized control and disposal of surplus materials and equipment.
+The office also oversees operation of the City's Central Mail Service.

 Office of Purchasing Administration procures all goods, services, equipment, and supplies, including construction and professional services for the City.
 The office is also responsible for vendor relations, training internal departments on ethics and internal systems, monitoring potential anti-trust activity, and keeping abreast of legislation affecting procurement within the City.